tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 What do you need to do?
 ^^^^^^^^^^^^^^^^^^^^^^^

-- In Odoo, once your enterprise contract is activated and you start working in Production, you need to buy credits once the first 1000 are consumed.
+- In CoquiAPPs, once your enterprise contract is activated and you start working in Production, you need to buy credits once the first 1000 are consumed.
 - As Digiflow is the OSE used in the IAP, you need to affiliate it as the official OSE for your company on the SUNAT website.
 This is a simple process.
 For more information, please check